srabatin/find-your-hat/README.md

 - always only reveal the field characters around the player: when painting map, create copy of map array and replace all map fields around player and 8 view-fields with dark-shade char DONE
 - count moves to solve map DONE
 - ask for player name and use it in game messages DONE
+- change story from find hat to find hidden chest of gold DONE
+- take field of view as parameter
+- ask to play again when game is over
 - save to highscore.txt
-- change story from find hat to find hidden chest of gold